 This is literally one of my favorite places in Japan.
 It offers the best views of Tokyo (as it is the tallest structure in Japan and in fact, the second-tallest in the world at 2,080ft/634m high).
 And, Skytree has so much to do – it’s much more than just a tower.
 At its base are shops, restaurants, a food market and even an aquarium.
 You can spend a few hours – or all day there – it’s up to you.

 Tip: Go up in the tower about an hour and a half before sunset.
 This will let you see the city in daytime, as the sun goes down, and at night.
 All offer spectacular, and very different views.

 For more tips on visiting Tokyo Skytree, check out 5 Insider Tips for an Awesome Tokyo Skytree Visit

-Tip: Tsukiji is an active market.
+Tip: Toyosu is an active market.
 There will be forklifts and vehicles moving back and forth and they are often in close proximity to visitors.
-Be aware of your surroundings and stay on marked paths.
+Be aware of your surroundings.

 For route planning help and tips on how to get to these attractions, check out our Route Planning page.

 Check Us Out!

 - Facebook: @japanalytic